 Austin Career Institute places a high priority on the safety of our students and staff.
 All prospective students and prospective employees are given information pertaining to this report including the availability of it, its exact electronic address, and a description of its contents as well as an advisement that a paper copy will be provided upon request.
-A paper copy of the report can be requested via email or in person from the Campus President or Campus Vice President.
-All active students and employees receive updated campus crime data (see Appendix B) and information on campus security procedures and practices annually will be available as of October 1, the most recently reported year.
+A paper copy of the report can be requested via email or in person from the Director of Compliance and Regulatory Affairs.
+All active students and employees receive updated campus crime data (see Appendix B) and information on campus security procedures and practices annually by October 1 as part of this report.
 Austin Career Institute's Student Catalog and Employee Handbook include campus security procedures and practices to encourage students and employees to be responsible for their own security and the security of others.
 During orientation, students review the school's campus security procedures and practices.

 Austin Career Institute is committed to preventing crimes including domestic violence, dating violence, sexual assault, and stalking.
 These topics are covered in the programs listed below.